Farmington Farmers Market reopens Saturday

 After taking its usual break during the winter months, the open-air Farmington Farmers Market will be reopening at 7 a.m.
 Saturday morning and remain open until it shuts down again at the end of October.

-As the farmers market prepares to reopen this weekend, spokesperson Terry Cox, is expecting another great season on the parking lot of VFW Post 5896, located at 814 E. Karsch Blvd.
+As the farmers market prepares to reopen this weekend, spokesperson Teri Cox, is expecting another great season on the parking lot of VFW Post 5896, located at 814 E. Karsch Blvd.

 “Last year, we had a great turnout,” she said.
 “We were busy throughout our weekends, and we had our first ever harvest celebration in October where the community brought their families.
 We had the VFW food truck come, music was provided by the Mineral Area Fine Arts Academy, and then we had a whole bunch of our farmers that came out, along with artisans, homesteaders, and a few new booths, too, that wanted to enjoy the experience.
 We had great reviews about it, and everybody had a great time.”